Septic system basics

 Before you buy

-If the property is undeveloped, ask if the property has been evaluated for suitabilityseptic systems by either DEQ or a local government contract agent and if so, ask for the site evaluation report.
+If the property is undeveloped, ask if the property has been evaluated for suitability by either DEQ or a local government contract agent and if so, ask for the site evaluation report.
 Questions you need to ask:

 Has the site changed since it was evaluated?